Skip to main content

 Regulation and Function of LINE-1 Retrotransposons in Development and Disease

-Welcome to the website for the Laboratory of Dr. Wenfeng An.
-Dr. An’s lab studies “jumping genes,” which are DNA sequences that can move from one location to another within the genome.
+Welcome to the Laboratory of Dr. Wenfeng An.
+The An lab studies “jumping genes,” which are DNA sequences that can move from one location to another within the genome.
 These genes are extremely abundant and make up about 50% of the human genome.
-Dr. An’s research focuses on a specific class of jumping genes, the long-interspersed element type 1 (L1 for short).
+Our lab focuses on a specific class of jumping genes, the long interspersed element type 1 (LINE-1; L1 for short).
+More information about An lab can be found below, along with photos, updates and more.

 Follow us on X.